OCA/maintainer-tools/CONTRIBUTING.md

   ```

- - With new api you can isolate a transaction for a valid `cr.commit` using `Environment`:
+ - You can isolate a transaction for a valid `cr.commit` using `Environment`:

   ```python
     with openerp.api.Environment.manage():